jacobvarner/100-days-of-code/r1-log.md

 ### R1D37

 I started creating a concept product landing page today for the next project towards my freeCodeCamp responsive web design certificate.
 I am making a mock page for a MyTodos todo list application that I want to eventually make.
 This will give me an idea of what direction I want to take that app if I get around to making it.
 I've already learned how to embed video and actually found a cool stock video from a free site and was able to link it to CodePen from my Google Drive.

+### R1D38

+Got home late from work today, but still managed to spend an hour styling the header and navbar for my concept product landing page.
+I went with a pretty basic header that I typically use, but this time I styled it all with Flexbox to make sure I really feel comforable with it (and the freeCodeCamp specs required it for this project).